 Family holidays in Antigua for all budgets

-Sun, sea and family time on an all-inclusive holiday in the Caribbean is sure to create some long lasting memories.
-Antigua is a great choice for those wanting to relax but also has plenty of adventures on the island to keep the whole family entertained.
-Plus whatever your budget there is an abundance of beach side accommodation to suit your needs.
+Sun, sea and family time on an all-inclusive holiday in the Caribbean is sure to create some long-lasting memories.
+Antigua is a great choice for those wanting to relax but also has plenty of adventures to keep the whole family entertained.
+Plus whatever your budget, there is an abundance of beachside accommodation to suit your needs.

 St James’s Club & Villas is set on its own private peninsula to the south of the island.
-Swim in the calm waters of Mamora Bay or catch those trade winds at Coco Beach, watch pelicans diving for fish and snorkel over beautiful reefs.
-Rooms, suites and villas are spread out across the resort with garden or ocean views.
-The Kidz Club has daily activities on offer including crab races and treasure hunts for 4–11 year as well as a children’s lunch and dinner menu, there is also a games room for older children.
-For some family fun try paddle boarding, kayaking and sailing at Mamora Bay.
-St James’s Club has six pools a spa, tennis courts and a fitness centre.
-For food the kids will love Coco Beach Restaurant and adults will love The Docksider Grill overlooking Mamora Bay, enjoy a cocktail and meal with a spectacular sunset over the bay.
+Swim in the calm waters of Mamora Bay, catch the trade winds at Coco Beach, watch pelicans diving for fish and snorkel over beautiful reefs.
+Rooms, suites and villas are spread across the resort with garden or ocean views.
+The Kids’ Club for children age four to 11 has daily activities on offer including crab races and treasure hunts; they also serve lunch and dinner.
+There is also a games room for older children and for some family fun, try paddle boarding, kayaking and sailing at Mamora Bay.
+St. James’s Club has six pools, a spa, tennis courts and a fitness centre.
+For food the kids will love Coco Beach Restaurant and adults will love The Docksider Grill overlooking Mamora Bay where you can enjoy the spectacular sunset.

-Sitting on a mile long stretch of golden sand Jolly Beach Resort & Spa is in a stunning location, stay in a beachfront cottage and step straight out onto the sand.
-A fantasy pool with waterfall for the kids and a swim up bar for adults mean everyone is kept entertained.
-For active families have a go at kayaking and sailing lessons, visit the Antiguan Art and Craft Corner for seashell art, or have a game of tennis or basketball.
-The Kidz Club for 3–12 year olds and Teenz Club for 13–16 year olds have plenty of daily activities to keep everyone busy.
-While the Palms Wellness Centre is the ideal place for parents to get pampered.
+Sitting on a mile long stretch of golden sand Jolly Beach Resort & Spa is in a stunning location; stay in a beachfront cottage, wake up and step straight out onto the sand.
+A fantasy pool with a waterfall for the kids and a swim up bar for adults ensure everyone is kept entertained.
+For active families, try kayaking or sailing, visit the Antiguan Art and Craft Corner for seashell art or play a game of tennis.
+The Kids’ Club for children age three to 12 and the Teens’ Club for teens age 13 to 16 have plenty of daily activities to keep everyone busy.
+While the Palms Wellness Centre is the ideal place for parents to be pampered.

-The chic Curtain Bluff is a 35 minute drive from the airport, surrounded by two beaches and a gorgeous pool you will be spoilt for choice on where to spend your family down time.
-Pick Surf Beach to relax and read a book in a hammock or have some fun snorkelling and exploring the marine life at Bay Beach.
-There are a whole host of watersports included in the all-inclusive rate from Hobie Cat sailing to water skiing as well as land based activities such as yoga and Pilates.
-All of the sumptuous rooms have ocean views and the spa has four treatment rooms with open views of the water.
-For something a bit different take a tour of the wine cellar and participate in a Friday afternoon wine tasting session while the youngsters are at Ceebee Kids Club.
-Available five days a week activities include chocolate making, designing wind chimes and crab racing.
-A games room full of board games and computer games is bound to keep everyone happy for a few hours and a baby-sitting service is also available.
+The chic Curtain Bluff is a 35 minute drive from the airport, surrounded by two beaches and a gorgeous pool; you will be spoilt for choice.
+Pick Surf Beach to relax in a hammock or have some fun snorkelling and exploring the marine life at Bay Beach.
+There are a whole host of water sports included in the all-inclusive package from Hobie cat sailing to water-skiing as well as yoga and pilates.
+All of the sumptuous rooms have ocean views and the spa has four treatment rooms overlooking the water.
+For something a bit different take a tour of the wine cellar and join the Friday afternoon wine tasting session while the youngsters are at Ceebee Kids Club.
+The kids’ club is open five days a week with activities including chocolate making, designing wind chimes and crab racing.
+A games room full of board and computer games is bound to keep the kids happy for a few hours and a babysitting service is also available.

-Antigua is an island full of adventures for all the family, highlights include Stingray City, start the day with a speed boat ride out to a pontoon where you will get to jump in the water and meet stingrays face to face.
-Watch them as they gracefully swim by and have a photo with these gentle giants, all with the guidance of friendly and knowledgeable staff in sparkling, shallow water.
-Swim and snorkel with the rays and learn about them in their natural environment.
+Antigua is an island full of adventures for all the family, highlights include Stingray City.
+Start the day with a speed boat ride to a pontoon where you will jump into the sparkling, shallow waters and meet stingrays face to face.
+Accompanied by friendly and knowledgeable staff, watch them as they gracefully swim by, learn about them in their natural habitat and have your photo taken with these gentle giants.

 Antigua Travel Guides